rails/rails/guides/source/active_job_basics.md

 Alternate Queuing Adapters
 --------------------------

-Active Job have other built-in adapters for multiple queuing backends (Sidekiq, Resque, Delayed Job, and others).
+Active Job has other built-in adapters for multiple queuing backends (Sidekiq, Resque, Delayed Job, and others).
 To get an up-to-date list of the adapters see the API Documentation for [`ActiveJob::QueueAdapters`][].